open-compensation-token-license/license-token-website/wikisrc/blockchain-and-digital-advertising.md

 ### Challenges and Considerations

 While blockchain offers considerable advantages for digital advertising, its implementation is not without challenges.
 The technology is still in a nascent stage, and enterprises must consider scalability issues, energy consumption, and integration with existing systems.
+For a deeper understanding of blockchain scalability, visit [Blockchain Scalability Solutions](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 Additionally, the adoption of blockchain requires an industry-wide shift in mindset and infrastructure.
 Stakeholders need to be educated about the technology, and collaborations among industries will be essential to drive widespread adoption.